mocha-jfif/Certifications/KCA in DRMM/7 Reporting.md

 	- Device groups
 	- Site device groups
 - Reports are always emailed.
 They cannot be downloaded from the web portal.
 If the report is larger than 10 MB, it will be sent as a .ZIP file that will expire after 7 days.
-- If a report/export is saved for either immediate for future delivery, it will appear in t
+- If a report/export is saved for either immediate for future delivery, it will appear in the active reports page within the reports tab
+- Once all occurrences are complete, it will move to completed reports.